 What about singing?

 One of the concerns I have is that people seem to actually be singing less in church these days.
 It isn’t that there is less music, sometimes there is more.
 But, the congregations, at times, turn into an audience.
-A couple of weeks ago on the Faith on View Facebook Page, I shared the article “Nine Reasons People Aren’t Singing in Worship.”
+A while back on the Faith on View Facebook Page, I shared the article “Nine Reasons People Aren’t Singing in Worship.”
 It is a good article and worth the read.
 A couple of the reasons tie into my concerns here.

 A few years ago, I was singing along with the music in church and noticed that less than half of the congregation was actually singing.
 This church used primarily worship songs.
 There was the occasional hymn, in part, because my wife was on the worship team and always pushed for more hymns.
 I think there are a variety of reasons for this: People often don’t know the songs, the worship band has a performance feel so the congregants don’t feel the need to sing, the music is high… maybe just read the “Nine Reasons” article it does a good job of discussing these.

 But, it isn’t just churches with contemporary worship that have this problem.
-In our current church, which sing hymns exclusively.
+In our last church, which sang hymns exclusively.
 Yet, there was a similar problem.
-There are a couple reasons for this, the biggest, however, is that people don’t know the songs.
+There are a couple of reasons for this, the biggest, however, is that people don’t know the songs.
 I suffer from this at our current church.
 I spent decades in Baptist churches and I don’t always know the songs in our current liturgical setting.
 These days not everyone knows the old standards and depending on your tradition those standards can be different.
 We were probably at our last church for three months before a song repeated.
 While that may sound like good variety, it means that the congregation doesn’t get a chance to learn the hymns.
 Familiarity is important.
 That is why music stations on the radio are so repetitive.
 They want their listeners to learn the music and be able to sing along.